Pro-Approved Construction Gear and Jobsite Accessories

 Construction is hard: hard on clothes, hard on gear, and hard on people.
 Here are some great tips that will help you stay cool when it’s hot, warm when it’s cold, and clean when it’s dirty.

-Wearing a tool belt makes it hard to reach your pant’s pockets.
-And it’s a pain to undo your belt every time you need to grab your truck keys.
+Wearing a tool belt makes it hard to reach your pant’s pockets, and it’s a pain having to undo your belt every time you need to grab your truck keys.
 Several years ago I discovered that some of the pants and shorts I wore had slanted pockets, which allowed me to reach in under my pouch to get at my keys.
 Now, all my pants have slanted pockets.
-I buy either Carhartt or Duluth Trading brands, but there may be others as well.

 Construction work is hard on eyeglasses.
 Whenever I got a new pair, I always kept the old ones in my truck.
 To avoid breaking my new glasses, I wore the old ones during demo jobs, and when I had to slither around in crawl spaces.
 I also wore them during those jobs where it was impossible to keep clean, like painting a ceiling.